DrJupiter/ML-OPS-FINAL-24/reports/README.md

 In our project, we utilized Data Version Control (DVC) to manage our data.
 However, given the short duration of our project, the advantages of DVC weren't as evident.
 The primary benefit we experienced was DVC's seamless integration with cloud services, ensuring consistent data usage across various tests and checks.

 DVC's effectiveness is more pronounced in larger, long-term projects involving more team members, particularly in sectors like Data Security where data is constantly incoming.
 In such environments, frequent data changes and the need for multiple access points make it crucial for everyone to work with the same data set.
-Effective data tagging by the development team enhances this process, allowing for the restoration to previous data version if errors arise.
+Effective data tagging by the development team enhances this process, allowing for the restoration of previous data versions if errors arise.

 ### Question 11 [] Klaus